PCemOnMac/PCemV17macOS/README.md

 ### CD-ROM emulation

 The CD-ROM emulation appears to be broken.
-I guess fixing needs importing OSX specific code from SDL.
+Fixing probably needs importing OSX specific code from SDL.

 ### SCSI settings